colbyj427/BudgetApp/README.md

 # Features
 Add a budget category with an amount of money.

+Edit the name and amount of a category.

 Enter a transaction name and amount in a category.

 Tap a transaction to show the date it was entered.